cefleet/cefleet-teaching-notes/Developer-Fundamentals/3-organizing-file-system.md

 **In Class**

-DigitalCrafts / classes / {subject_title}-{day_x(optional)} /
+CodingLessons / classes / {subject_title}-{day_x(optional)} /

 In these folders you will keep class notes, example code, and exercises for that specific topic.

 **Projects**

-DigitalCrafts / projects / {project-name}
+CodingLessons / projects / {project-name}

 The folder structrure for the project can vary from project to project.

 ## Exercise
-1. Create a folder in the DigitalCrafts Folder called classes.
+1. Create a folder in the CodingLessons Folder called classes.
 2. Create a folder for command line instructions in the digital crafts classes folder. (name the folder something logical)
-3. Move the file "command-line.md" from the DigitalCrafts folder into the newly created folder.
+3. Move the file "command-line.md" from the CodingLessons folder into the newly created folder.